List of burn centres in Canada

 This is a list of burn centres in Canada.
 A burn centre or burn care facility is typically a hospital ward which specializes in the treatment of severe burn injuries.
-There are currently 24 burns units across Canada.
-Most provinces have at least one burn unit, and sometimes a centre for adults and another for children.
+There are currently approximately 20 hospitals that care for burn injuries and receive referrals across Canada.
+Most provinces have at least one burn unit, and sometimes a hospital for adults and another for children.
+The largest verified burn centres are in Toronto.